You can set type attributes before you enter characters or reset them to change the appearance of selected characters in a type layer.

 Superscript and subscript text (also called superior and inferior text) are reduced‑size text that is raised or lowered in relation to a font’s baseline.
 If the font does not include superscript or subscript characters, Photoshop generates faux superscript or subscript characters.

-A character style includes character formatting attributes, and can be applied to characters, a paragraph, even or range of paragraphs.
+A character style includes character formatting attributes, and can be applied to characters, a paragraph, or even a range of paragraphs.
 You can create Character styles and then apply them later.

 Choose Window > Character Styles to open the Character Styles panel.